Top 5 Nutritional Benefits of Chicken Broth

 Low-sodium is always a good option as it allows you to add the right amount of salt.
 Large brand, like Swanson Chicken Broth, have various options.

-Kettle & Fire’s bone broth is slow simmered for over 12 hours, helping extract all the nutrients your body needs.
-It’s also made with only organic ingredients and sustainably-raised, grass-fed animals.
+Kettle & Fire’s bone broth is slow simmered for over 12 hours, helping extract the nutrients your body needs.
+It’s made with organic ingredients and sustainably-raised, grass-fed animals.

 How to Consume More Chicken Broth